Some of the companies on our platform issue shares to investors via a nominee. We have put together this guide to explain what this means for you.

 Will I get pre-emption rights?

-Where the company does offer its investors the opportunity to exercise pre-emption rights, the nominee would make its allocation of shares available to investors via a private Crowdcube pitch.
-Please note that the shares would be made available on a first- come-first-served basis, meaning Crowdcube investors may not have the opportunity to maintain their pro-rata holdings.
+Where the company does offer its investors the opportunity to exercise pre-emption rights, the nominee would make its allocation of shares available to investors via a private pitch on Crowdcube.
+Please note that the shares would be made available on a first- come-first-served basis.

 What happens if the company is sold or pays a dividend?